nag9s/Flume-Notes/practicals.md

 # source, channel, or sink.
 In this case, we
 # specify the capacity of the memory channel.
 tier1.channels.channel1.capacity = 100
 ```

 At the top of the settings list, click

-On the far right, choose
+On the far right, choose Actions-&gt;Restart  to restart Flume.

-Actions-

-&gt;

-Restart

- to restart Flume.

-When the restrart is complete, click
+When the restrart is complete, click Close

-Close

 .